livechat/design-system/src/components/InAppMessage/InAppMessageBase.md

 InAppMessage may be dismissed in 3 ways:
-  * Using the “x” in the upper right corner of the InAppMessage,
+  * Using the `X` in the upper right corner of the InAppMessage,
   * Pressing the `ESC` key,
   * Clicking/touching outside of the InAppMessage area.